Nationwide first-quarter profit more than doubles

 Nationwide, Britain's third-largest mortgage lender and second-biggest provider of saving products, also said it expected house prices to continue to moderate over the medium term, after showing strong growth earlier in the year and prompting fears of a bubble.

-Underlying profit of 263 million pounds ($440 million) in the three months to June 30 was up 117 percent against the same period last year.
+Underlying profit of 263 million pounds in the three months to June 30 was up 117 percent against the same period last year.

 Profitability at Nationwide has been steadily improving over the last two years, after it repriced maturing longer-term fixed rate mortgages onto higher current market rates, which boosted margins, Group Finance Director Mark Rennison told Reuters.